 Having gone through the PMP certification process myself, I can confidently claim that having knowledge about data visualization tools is more than simply another checkpoint on your exam checklist.
 It's about having the ability to transform insights and data that can take your projects from good to great.
 Out of many tools available, scatter diagrams are particularly useful but at the same time highly misinterpreted techniques in a project manager's arsenal.

-A scatter diagram is graph (also referred to as a scatter plot or XY plot) that illustrates the correlation between two distinct variables.
+A scatter diagram is a graph (also referred to as a scatter plot or XY plot) that illustrates the correlation between two distinct variables.
 This is an important tool for managing quality in a project and tends to have a significant emphasis within the PMP body of knowledge.

 A scatter diagram reveals correlations that PMP professionals use, which are often much more complex than simple trends.
 Unlike simpler charts that might show you trends over time, correlations have a tendency to be relationships that may exist between various factors in your project and how they influence each other.